Mutual Funds and Segregated Funds

 Remember: You should understand the cost of the MER for each fund you own!

 How do you calculate the MER?

-In Canada, approximately two thirds of all mutual funds and segregated funds have annual investment costs of 2.0% or higher.
+In Canada, approximately 50% of all mutual funds and segregated funds have annual investment costs of 2.0% or higher.
 The MER is calculated by adding up all of the annual expenses (Management Fees, advertising, brokerage fees, Trailer Fees, etc.) incurred by the fund manager and then dividing the total expenses by the fund's total current market value.

 Example: Let's say you invest in a $2 million mutual fund that incurred the following expenses in a single year:

 To calculate the MER in this example, the total expenses ($58,000) are divided by the fund’s current market value ($2,000,000).
 Thus the MER in our example is 2.90%, annually.
 Therefore, if you invested $10,000 into this fund, your annual investment costs would be $290.00.
 If you invested $200,000 in funds with a similar MER, then your annual investment expense would be $5,800.00, or $483.33 each month.